iVMCL/AOGNets/README.md

 ### Requirements

-Ubuntu 16.04 LTS (althoug not tested, other OS should work too if PyTorch can be installed successfully)
+Ubuntu 16.04 LTS (although not tested yet, other OS should work too if PyTorch can be installed successfully)

 Python 3 ([Anaconda](https://www.anaconda.com/) is recommended)